isabellemyz/285-scripting-collection/README.md

 ### question formatter
 This page is specifically for Professor Loui's assignments for CSDS 285.
 It allows me to copy-paste his questions from Canvas and format them to my liking.

+### poetry analyzer (IN PROGRESS)
+Code for a command line tool that will analyze poetry stored in a text file.
+Depending on what options you give it, you can see the most common word(s) of a poem, least common word(s), number of lines, number of stanzas, and word diversity.